gmcirco/quickGrid/README.md

 cells falling within the study boundaries.
 The model dataframe, in particular, has a few important fields:

-1. X-Y coordinates and a unique grid cell identifier
+1.  x-y coordinates and a unique grid cell identifier
 2. Grid counts of the outcome variable (denoted `n`)
-3. Distances or densities to the nearest predictor feature
+3. Distances or densities to the nearest predictor feature (denoted `distance.` or `.density.`)

 ``` r
 # Top 6 rows of model dataframe